uk-gov-mirror/dwp.emr-cluster-broker/README.md

 }
 ```

+### Parameter Reference
+`serviceRole`, `jobFlowRole` and `autoScalingRole` are optional - exclusion will revert to default values set by the cluster broker.

 ## API Configuration
 Although the Cluster Broker uses Spring we want to provide a way of deploying and configuring the application via tools such as Terraform.
 As a result, we substitute configuration items with a `ConfigurationService` class that will resolve config via env vars.